Skip to main content

 Entry requirements

-To be eligible for admission, an applicant is required to have one of the following:
+To be eligible for admission, an applicant is required to have:

 • The University of Sydney Graduate Diploma in Business Administration with a credit average (65 per cent).